AalyTokombaev/taco-laget/Deliverables/ObligatoriskOppgave3.md

   * Tasks:
     * Using for-loops to check if the robot is trying to move outside the board

-* Implementing chat:
-  * As a player I want to be able to chat so I can talk to my friends while playing multiplayer with them
-  * Acceptance criteria:
-    * I see a chat
-    * I can write in the chat
-    * I can receive messages in the chat
-  * Tasks:
-    * Implement a chat

 * Implementing a main menu
   * As a player I want to be able to choose whether I want to play multiplayer or single and other settings before playing, so I can play how I prefer
   * Acceptance criteria: